conor-b1995/p1-equal-gym/README.md

 ## Credits
 ### Media
-* The icons used in the facilities section were taken from [Font awesome](https://fontawesome.com/)
+* The icons used in the facilities section were taken from [Font Awesome](https://fontawesome.com/)
+* The fonts used for the web page were got on [Google Fonts](https://fonts.google.com/)
 * The image used for the hero image and for the background image of the form were both taken from [Unsplash](https://unsplash.com/)
 ### Content
 * The idea and framework for the hero image and form section were similar to the ones used in the Love Running project.